Chair

 Trustee Since 2010

 In 2013, Sheila was inducted into the Smithsonian Women’s Committee and is past Chair of the Strategic Marketing and Communications Committee.
 She is a member of the Board of Trustees at Arena Stage and served as Chair of Arena’s Community Engagement Committee.
-Sheila is past Chairman of Destination DC (DDC) the hospitality and tourism organization for the Nation’s Capital.
-In May of 2008 she was selected for the Board of the World Gastroenterology Organization Foundation, the first woman and only non-doctor named to the Board.
+Sheila is past Chairman of Destination DC (DDC) the hospitality and tourism organization for the nation’s capital.
+In May 2008, she was selected for the Board of the World Gastroenterology Organization Foundation, the first woman and only non-doctor named to the Board.

 MICHAEL S. STEELE